 The standout of the 5-course tasting menu is the reimagined “tojásos nokedli” (egg dumplings, or spätzle).
 Normally the simplest of countryside fare, at Babel the dumplings are smothered in a creamy, truffle-laced egg cream and sprinkled with dried and grated egg yolk.
 I also enjoyed the lightly-seared and tender venison loin paired earthy vegetables including celery-root cream, carrots, and mushroom.

-The service at Babel includes a bit of theatrics, particularly in the presentation of amuse bouches like the bite of mushroom wrapped in a fermented grape leaf and served on a granite board.
-Both the five- and ten-course tasting menu runs at €80 per person (the longer has smaller portions), or €135 if you opt in for the wine pairing which consists of Hungarian-only wines.
-The kind and professional waitstaff at Babel is informed and available upon the slightest glance in their direction.
+The service at Babel includes a bit of theatrics, particularly in the presentation of the amuse bouches such as the bite of mushroom wrapped in a fermented grape leaf and served on a granite board.
+Both the five and ten-course tasting menu runs €80 per person (the longer one has smaller portions), or €120/140 if you opt in for the wine pairing, which consists of local Hungarian wines.